Alpacas vs Llamas, The Short Answer:

 Other physical differences between llamas and alpacas include their teeth.
 LLamas incisors are fully enameled, whereas alpacas incisors lack enamel on the inside (tongue side).

-Llamas have hips rotated forward and have a higher tail with a more square rump that allows them to carry heavy loads, while alpacas have a more rounded rump.
+Llamas have hips rotated forward and have a higher tail with a more square rump that allows them to carry heavy loads as a pack animal, while alpacas have a more rounded rump.

 There are also general personality differences Alpacas are generally more timid and shy than llamas, and they tend to stay close to their herd for protection.
 They are also more docile and gentle, and they rarely spit or kick unless they are threatened.